viviana2419/Dev.To-blog-series-/Blog3.md

 Credit- http://m.alnafsy.com/

+To creat Microsoft Graph custome connector in Power Apps, let us get acquainted with some important terms first.

 ## What are Power Apps?
 * Power Apps is a **suite of apps, services, connectors, and a data platform**, that provides a rapid development environment to build custom apps for business needs.
 * Using Power Apps, one can quickly **build custom business apps that connect to data stored** either **in the underlying data platform** (Microsoft Dataverse) or in various **online and on-premises data sources** (such as SharePoint, Microsoft 365, Dynamics 365, SQL Server).